ellenkampguus/trial/README.md

 Location of the mining program is ~/git/xmrig/build/xmrig, just as per compile instructions.

 Of course the script can be made much nicer, including choosing a miner program and such.

+And please forgive me being a newbie with bash/Linux scripts.
+I am pretty sure there may be a switch statement or something.
+I just needed to learn the basics first, like how to create a condition, which I figured out a bit now.